- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Sai Kung Town

 Sai Kung, a small fishing village, is a popular place for expats and locals alike, and it’s easy to see why people love it.
 Seafood restaurants line the streets, and the area's many park benches allow viewers to gaze out over the ocean and admire the mountains while watching fishermen sell the day’s catch.
-Included in Sai Kung is the Sai Kung East Country Park, which is a haven for backpackers, parasailers, hikers, cyclists and campers.
+Sai Kung includes the Sai Kung East Country Park, a haven for backpackers, parasailers, hikers, cyclists and campers.

-The primary drawback to living in Sai Kung is trying to commute to Hong Kong Island.
-Sai Kung is not on the MTR line, so those expats making the daily mission for work will find themselves embroiled in a lengthy process.
+The primary drawback to living in Sai Kung is commuting to Hong Kong Island.
+Sai Kung is not on the MTR line, so expats making the daily mission to work will be embroiled in a lengthy commute.

-Apart from that fact though, many expats choose to live in Sai Kung for its close proximity to good schools.
+Apart from that, many expats choose to live in Sai Kung for its proximity to good schools.
 Additionally, expats often find that the hassle of travelling to work is offset by the cheaper accommodation and greener scenery.

 Lantau Island

-Lantau Island, an enormous chunk of land, is nearly twice the size of Hong Kong Island and is home to Disneyland, the Hong Kong International Airport and the Lantau South Country Park, the largest country park in Hong Kong.
+Lantau Island is an enormous chunk of land, nearly twice the size of Hong Kong Island.
+It is home to Disneyland, the Hong Kong International Airport and the Lantau South Country Park, the largest country park in Hong Kong.
 There are also many residential spots on Lantau, including Discovery Bay, a popular place for expats to live.

 Most people living on Lantau Island have to travel off the island for work.
 Thankfully, it is well connected to the mainland via the MTR line and by frequent ferry services.